NiXXeD/heimdallr/README.md

 ---
 * Helps you keep track of activity over many repositories
 * Provides quick access to each PR, select one and hit Enter to open it in your default browser
-* Keeps track of which activity you've reviewed per PR
+* Keeps track of which activity you've reviewed per PR, including your activity outside of heimdallr.
 * Shows reviewers and their status
   * Green for Approved
   * Yellow for Not Reviewed